Cut Risk 90% Preventing Autonomous Agent Prompt Injection

 Do not feed raw web scrapes, unverified customer emails, or external PDFs directly into your execution agent's context window.
 Instead, route all inbound data through a dedicated semantic firewall.

-This is a secondary, hardened LLM or deterministic parser designed specifically to evaluate incoming text for malicious intent or command structures.
+This firewall acts as a secondary, hardened LLM or a strict deterministic parser designed specifically to evaluate incoming text for malicious intent, command structures, or anomalous linguistic patterns.

 Pattern Interrupt: Direct vs. Indirect Prompt Injection